Karambit knives are known to be one of the most lethal knives used in hand to hand combat. Know more about this unique blade as you continue reading.

-It has a small hook-like feature near the handle that can lock your opponents arm putting a painful pressure in it.
-Once the arm is brought by that pressure out of danger, you can either use the pointed edge to stab an opponent's vital body part or slash it with the Karambit's sharp blade.
-This is definitely a knife designed for close combat.
+It has a small hook-like feature near the handle that can lock your opponent's arm putting a painful pressure in it.
+Once pressure out of danger is on the arm, you can either use the tip of the blade to stab an opponent's vital body part or slash it with the Karambit's sharp blade.

 Karambit for Farming

 The Karambit knife was first used as a tool for agricultural purposes.
 It was primarily used for rice farming either for raking roots or to thresh and plant rice.
-Like most blade weapons, the Karambit knife was a farming tool.

 Catch and Hook

 This shows the attacker's arm caught in a move and ready to lacerate near his biceps.
 The palm of his hand is already in a position where it can no longer grip or apply pressure.

-Now you see how effective a karambit knife is used in close combat?
+Now you see how effective a karambit knife is in close combat?
 I think learning and mastering three different techniques using the knife makes me invincible.

 Can the Karambit beat the Hoffman Richter Fixed Blade?
 We don't think so.
 Get one here!